Graph#

 The

-is incredibly inefficient because subgraph contains ‘_graph’, which stores the original graph.
-An alternative method is to copy the code from the copy method, but usedeepcopy
+deepcopyis incredibly inefficient because the subgraph contains ‘_graph’, which stores the original graph.
+An alternative method is to copy the code from the copy method, but usedeepcopyfor the items.The parser is redefined in the new graph.

 - graph_attr_dict_factory()#